 - Niva Elkin-Koren, Founding Director of the Haifa Center for Law & Technology (HCLT), Co-Director of the Center for Cyber, Law, and Policy, Professor, University of Haifa, Faculty of Law

 - Vance Lockton – Strategic Policy and Research Analyst, Office of the Privacy Commissioner of Canada

 - Lina Nikolova – Competition Law Officer, Competition Bureau Canada

 - Marina Pavlovic, Associate Professor, University of Ottawa, Faculty of Law

 - Teresa Scassa, Canada Research Chair in Information Law, Professor, University of Ottawa, Faculty of Law

 Location: University of Windsor, Faculty of Law

 ATRIP’s Executive Committee is proud to launch its annual essay completion for your researchers in intellectual property law.
 The competition is sponsored by the International Federation of Intellectual Property Attorneys (FICPI).

-The author of the first place paper will be invited to give a presentation as a speaker at the 2018 ATRIP annual Congress to be held in Nashville, Tennessee (August 25 to 28, 2019).
+The author of the first place paper will be invited to give a presentation as a speaker at the 2019 ATRIP annual Congress to be held in Nashville, Tennessee (August 25 to 28, 2019).